ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 Some examples:

 #### Kanban board not being up to date
-One of the most important pieces of Kanban is the Kanban board, if that is not up to date it will result in the team having a none up to date view of what needs to be done.
+One of the most important pieces of Kanban is the Kanban board, if that is not up to date it will result in the team not having a up to date view of what needs to be done.
 You would be looking at the past.

 #### Not keeping to the WIP limit